rust-lang/book/src/ch11-03-test-organization.md

 multiple modules per test.

-Writing both kinds of tests is important to ensure that the pieces of your library are doing what you expect them to separately and together.
+Writing both kinds of tests is important to ensure that the pieces of your library are doing what you expect them to, separately and together.

 ### Unit Tests